Board and batten is a classic way of siding a building.

 We used it where it would be most seen but also where it would stay clean, since we knew we would be painting it white.

-The front porch is definitely the most seen part of the house but its also protected by the deep porch roof.
+The front porch is definitely the most seen part of the house but it’s also protected by the deep porch roof.

 We also used a reddish brick water table to prevent mud from splashing up and dirtying the white board and batten.